dddrrreee/cs140e-24win/labs/19-fat32-readonly/README.md

     `hello-fixed.list` to see how the code is laid out.
 Look at the code addresses in the list file and compare them to the linker script.

+  - Also if you write/delete you should set the first byte to 0xe5 not 0x00.
+Otherwise it's a subtle bug.

 ***NOTE***:
   - In a poetic irony, my laptop died last night and the m.2 ssd wouldn't